 My group prefer devising work rather than scripted plays.
 Is this project right for me?

 Yes!
-We are really excited because this year we have two scripts that will be less traditional in their format and more about leading a group through a devising process to create their own work in response to a series of prompts and exercises.
-Perfect for groups who are not as keen on scripts.
-These are Thanks for Nothing by The PappyShow and Revolting by Bryony Kimmings.
+We are really excited because this year we are bringing back two scripts from season 2 – these are Thanks for Nothing by The PappyShow with Lewis Hetherington and Revolting by Bryony Kimmings.
+Both of these processes are less traditional in their format and more about leading a group through a devising process to create their own work in response to a series of prompts and exercises.
+Perfect for groups who are not as keen on scripts or perhaps want to try something new!

 Can we use music in our performance?

 You can, however, if you use licensed music in your piece there is a chance it would be removed from our website.
 We would suggest looking for rights free music on youtube (there’s absolutely loads!) or if it’s within your capacity you could have a sound designer or composer work with you to create music.
 Perhaps you have some musical young people who could create music for you!
 There will be more information about where to find rights- free music in the handbook given to you when you sign up.